yoadsn/TonguesPlugin/README.md

-#Tongues - Translation plugin for Bukkit MC server
+#Tongues - Translation plugin for Bukkit/Spigot MC server

 Tongues implements real time translation support for messages between players and extends the basic chat services to include other useful features.
-Currently only the Bing translation API as the translation service.
+Currently uses the Azure cognitive services text translation API.

 This is quite a stable version, any issues or feature requests are welcome!